 Emotional processing

 Binge drinking is selectively associated with attenuated event-related theta power elicited by emotional (vs. neutral) pictures across all scalp sites, although no group difference are observed on the subjective feelings towards the pictures.
-Such reduction in theta power for emotional (vs. neutral) photos is positively correlated with the binge drinkers’ self-reported number of binge episodes during the past six months.
+This finding indicates blunted widespread modulation of cortical processing and corticolimbic interactions which may underlie impaired emotional and social functions.
+This possible impairment is also consistent with compromised corticolimbic affection functions seen in alcohol addiction.
+Lowered theta power for emotional (vs. neutral) photos is positively correlated with the binge drinkers’ self-reported number of binge episodes during the past six months, suggesting these deficits were more pronounced for heavier drinkers.

 Memory Encoding